-New measures mean that if you don’t use your entire pre-tax (concessional) contribution cap for the 2018-19 financial year, you may be able to contribute the remainder in future financial years.
+If you don’t use your entire pre-tax (concessional) contribution cap at the end of each financial year, you may be able to contribute the remainder in future financial years.

 The government’s rules around the splitting of contributions allow members and spouses to split their super contributions between their accounts.

 ASFA considers that a comfortable lifestyle in retirement means you can have an annual holiday in Australia, eat out, buy good clothes and own a reasonable car.